AustinMathuw/AlexaPlusUnityDocs/read_the_docs/GS-Part-1.rst

 Setup for Unity
 ***************

-Let's setup the Alexa Plus SDK for Unity!
+Let's setup the Games SDK for Alexa for Unity!

 Prerequisites
 =============